wp-plugins/woocommerce-beans/readme.txt

 - and more to come...

-When your customers complete an action (for example like your facebook page), they will be credited an amount of beans credit(that you decide) that they can redeem in your shop or save for a later purchase.
+When your customers complete an action (for example like your facebook page), they will be credited an amount of beans credit that they can redeem in your shop or save for a later purchase.

 [Read more about Beans](http://bit.ly/1smNKtw)